fkie-cad/filesharer/README.md

 # TCP Fileshare client and server
 Cross Os (Linux/Windows) Fileshare client and server.

-Currently, working just one-way and not bidirectional.

 Encryption is supported, but still in experimental state.

 Warning:
 This tool at some stages has been flagged as a positive threat by Windows Defender for unknown reasons.
-To prevent this, drop this tool in an "exclusion" folder.
+If this happens, drop this tool in an "exclusion" folder.

+Compiles and runs under
+- Linux
+- Windows (x86/x64)
+- OsX may work too
+- Android in Termux

 ## Version ##
-1.3.15
+1.4.0
-Last changed: 11.09.2021
+Last changed: 25.05.2022

 ## Requirements